lyellread/cs427-final-project/documentation/documentation.md

 A few parameters are seen below. $s$ is a salt that can be an arbitrary length (as it will be hashed down). $blen$ is the fixed length of our PRF output.
 In this scheme, our PRF spits out 128-bit output.
 By using the same $\subname{F}_{AES}$ for both our PBKDF2 output and our encryption, we do constrict ourselves to specific input and output lengths throughout our program (namely, 128 bits). $c$ is the number of iterations that the PRF should be applied per block.
 This should be a very large number.

 Lastly, $klen$ is the desired length of the key.
-While we are constricted to the key-lengths that our encryption algorithm can take (128 bits), we can still change this value.
+While we are restricted to the key-lengths that our encryption algorithm can take (128 bits), we can still change this value.
 For our purposes of "Enc-then-MAC," we require three keys, which means we want a "key" of 384.

 \